Docker Compose Networking

 - Instead of just using the default app network, you can specify your own networks with the top-level

-key, which is a list of names referencing entries under the top-levelnetworks
+networksto connect to with the service-levelnetworkskey, which is a list of names referencing entries under the top-levelnetworkskey.

 version: "3.9"